Minimistro32/biblical-hebrew/README.md

 Focus on the last example.
 The `maqqeph` (dash) has no pronounciation and simply connects related words.
 Notice how horse (סוס) changes from `iym` (abs., masc., pl.) to `eh` (cons., masc., pl.).
 Also note that translations can use apostrophe "s" or "of" without misrepresenting the Hebrew.

-> 🧠: The feminine singular sound is 'ah', which is common to romance languages.<br>
-> 🧠: In Hebrew, ה often changes to ת. <br>
-> 🧠: The masculine plural sound is 'iym' as in Elohim, which you may find familiar.
-It can literally translate to gods, but is often used as a [plural of majesty](https://en.wikipedia.org/wiki/Royal_we). <br>
-> 🧠: The dual sound is 'ah' + 'iym' or 'ayim', and could be thought of as combining fem. and masc. into a complete couple.
+### Chart
 ||Masculine||Feminine||
 |-|-|-|-|-|
 ||**Absolute**|**Construct**|**Absolute**|**Construct**|
 |**Singular**|◌ ◌ ◌|◌ ◌ ◌|ה◌ָ<sub><sup> ◌ ◌</sup></sub><br>`ah`|ת◌ַ<sub><sup> ◌ ◌</sup></sub><br>`at`|
 |**Plural**|ים◌ִ<sub><sup> ◌ ◌</sup></sub><br>`iym`|י◌ֵ<sub><sup> ◌ ◌</sup></sub><br>`eh`|וֹת<sub><sup> ◌ ◌ ◌</sup></sub><br>`ot`|וֹת<sub><sup> ◌ ◌ ◌</sup></sub><br>`ot`|
 |**Dual**|יִם◌ַ<sub><sup> ◌ ◌</sup></sub><br>`ayim`|י◌ֵ<sub><sup> ◌ ◌</sup></sub><br>`eh`|

+> 🧠: The feminine singular sound is 'ah', which is common to romance languages.<br>
+> 🧠: In Hebrew, ה often changes to ת. <br>
+> 🧠: The masculine plural sound is 'iym' as in Elohim, which you may find familiar.
+It can literally translate to gods, but is often used as a [plural of majesty](https://en.wikipedia.org/wiki/Royal_we). <br>
+> 🧠: The dual sound is 'ah' + 'iym' or 'ayim', and could be thought of as combining fem. and masc. into a complete couple.

 ## Verb Conjugation and Aspect
 All verbs in Hebrew have a `root` (or `lexical entry`) comprised of three consonants. *The primary task of Biblical Hebrew is determining which three consonants constitute the lexical entry* and looking up that entry in the lexicon.
 Verb conjugation in Hebrew expresses person, gender, number, and aspect.
 These conjugations must be parsed to identify the lexical entry.